 There are many interesting sights to see in Buffalo.
+This page lists a few of the attractions which caught our eye.

 Frank Lloyd Wright’s Martin House